By Nicole Ball and Amie Pisano

 Don’t sell your space short

 Even if you don’t have private outdoor space, consider arranging indoor furniture around a sunny window with some joyful plants and outdoor-themed decor.
+If you need concrete work for your outdoor space, consider hiring Concreter Darwin.

 We’ve learned a lot during the past year, and one of the most important lessons is to love what you have.
 So go out there and make happy memories this summer!